 Here’s a look at the most consecutive games with a home run to start a season:

-2) 2002 Indians -- 14 straight: The Indians set the record with 14 straight games with a home run to start the 2002 season.
-Perhaps unsurprisingly, they went 11-3 in that stretch.
+3) 2002 Cleveland -- 14 straight: Cleveland set the record with 14 straight games with a home run to start the 2002 season.
+Perhaps unsurprisingly, the club went 11-3 in that stretch.
 The home run barrage was led by Matt Lawton, who had five during the streak.
-The only other Indians batter with more than two in that span was Jim Thome, who knocked four.
-In all, 10 Indians players hit at least one home run during the stretch, with Russell Branyan, Ellis Burks, Travis Fryman and Omar Vizquel hitting two each and Brady Anderson, Milton Bradley, Einar Diaz and Ricky Gutierrez each hitting one.
+The only other Cleveland batter with more than two in that span was Jim Thome, who knocked four.
+In all, 10 Cleveland players hit at least one home run during the stretch, with Russell Branyan, Ellis Burks, Travis Fryman and Omar Vizquel hitting two each and Brady Anderson, Milton Bradley, Einar Diaz and Ricky Gutierrez each hitting one.
 Cleveland hit 21 home runs across those 14 games.

-The 2002 Indians ended up with 192 home runs, seventh in the Majors.
+The team ended up with 192 home runs, seventh in the Majors.
 They finished 74-88, third in the AL Central.

 The Tigers finished with 187 home runs, 23rd in the Majors.
 They finished 64-98, last in the AL Central.